RituPande/ritupande.github.io/index.md

 title: Ritu Pande
 ---

 I am Ritu Pande, an independent researcher, with interest in modelling biological processes using geometric deep learning.
-My interests also span modelling biological processes as self-organising systems and researching  whether this throws any insight into diseases, such as, cancer and autoimmune disorders, arising out of loss of system homeostatis.
+My interests also span creating frameworks that model biological processes as self-organising systems and researching  whether this throws any insight into diseases arising out of loss of system homeostatis.

-I am also a software architect with 20+ years of expertise in designing cybersecurity solutions for connected devices.
+I am also a software architect with 20+ years of expertise in coding, designing and architecting and technically leading large teams to deliver and bring to production security solutions for emdedded connected devices.

 ### News